The services that are available at Blind Service Association could not happen without the

 member agencies who participate yearly in this fund-raising event.
 All donations raised by Blind

 Service Association volunteer taggers will go directly to BSA's Youth Program.
-This year's event will take place on Friday, April 20th and Saturday April 21st.
+This year's event will took place on Friday, April 12th and Saturday April 13th.
 Blind Service Assocation needs volunteers to be team captains (organizing volunteers in specific areas) and be volunteer taggers (collecting donations on either of those days for at least a two hour period).
 Please contact Bill Green(email) or call 312-236-0808 to find out more information or to sign up.
 You can also fill out this form and email, fax, or send it back to Blind Service Association.

 Blind Service Association is a not-for-profit organization that depends on donations from